Summary of Financial Results for First Half FY11/2025 (December 2024 to May 2025)

 Supply and demand trends in Japan

-• Milk production in the first quarter of the current fiscal year was higher than in the same period of the previous year.
+• Domestic raw milk production in the first half of the current fiscal year was higher than in the same period of the previous year.

-• The amount of domestic skim milk powder in stock remains stable at around 50,000 tons.
+• The amount of domestic skim milk powder in stock remains stable at around 50,000 to 60,000 tons.

-• The consumption of ice cream and protein products is strong, and demand for related dairy ingredients is brisk.
+• The ice cream and functional food markets are expanding, and demand for related dairy ingredients is brisk.

 The Company’s situation